 The amount would be deducted from your future commission earnings.
 So you will not receive any commission until it has covered this amount.
-But if your course is selling well, then you will still be able to earn way more than this.
-And if it’s not, then you still got your advance.
+But if your course is selling well, then you will still be able to earn way more than your initial advance.
+And if it’s not, then you still get your advance.

 Selling your time